Trelby

 Trelby is a free and open source screenwriting program which focuses on providing a simple, uncluttered interface to writing screenplays.
 It is a rebranding of an older screenwriting program called Blyte.
 It currently runs on both Windows and Linux platforms.

 History

 Blyte was a proprietary screenwriting program written by Osku Salerma in 2003, and was maintained as such until 2006, when lacklustre sales led to work on the program being stopped.
 The code was open sourced under the GPL.

 The code lay dormant until late 2011, when it was re-discovered by Anil Gulecha, who along with Salerma started working on the program again for wider release.
 Blyte was renamed to Trelby, and several new features were added.

-Trelby is currently available on GitHub.
-The current stable version of Trelby is quite old and it is not actively developed.
+As of 2024, Trelby is currently available on GitHub.